-The tax-free portion is a loss revenue to the provincial and federal governments, and not paid by the City.
+The tax-free portion is a lost revenue to the provincial and federal governments, and is not paid by the City.

-Prior to 2003, it was common practice across Ontario municipalities for elected officials to receive one-third of their salary tax free.
+Before 2003, it was common practice across Ontario municipalities for elected officials to receive one-third of their salary tax-free.

 The Municipal Act was amended in 2003 to allow municipalities to decide to eliminate the tax-free provision to make salaries more transparent by being the same as nearly all other salaries.